Céline Sciamma Fans: Please Read "Portraits of Resistance"

 "It's not about looking backwards; it's about telling a story that hasn't been told, inventing images that are missing [from history] ..."

 So many important female stories and experiences are lost to the patriarchy.
 I often think (and mourn) for the words we'll never get to read by Sylvia Plath or the lost female-directed films from the silent era.
 What's even sadder are the experiences that were never even given a form of representation.
 There have always been queer people, but many of their early experiences were never brought to light.
-It's sad that those stories weren't given attention at the time but empowering to think that we can help preserve a piece of forgotten herstory by creating them now.
+It's sad that those stories weren't given attention at the time, but it's empowering to think that we can help preserve a piece of forgotten herstory by creating them now.
 Period pieces don't have to be accompanied by the prevailing (antiquated) attitude of the time.

 There were women painters in the 1700's.
 Imagine that!